TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.compat32-message.rst

 This document describes the behavior under the default (for :class:`Message`) policy :attr:`~email.policy.Compat32`.
-If you are going to use another policy, you should be using the :class:`~email.message.EmailMessage` class instead.
+If you are going to use another policy, you should be using the :class:`~email.message.EmailMessage` kundi instead.

 An email message consists of *headers* and a *payload*.
 Headers must be :rfc:`5233` style names and values, where the field name and value are